Calculation of full-day equivalent working days lost estimates and rates

 Individuals employed in the last 12 months reporting a work-related illness were asked how much time they took off work because of their illness (the most serious if more than one was reported) in the 12 month period prior to interview.
 It includes time lost due to all episodes of the illness in the 12 month period.
 Responses were assigned, by the interviewer, to one of ten categories of days, weeks or months (See Annex 2).
-A value has been ascribed to each of these groups that represents an estimated average number of days off for the category in question.
-This was achieved by exploring the distribution of absence durations graphically, and by examining other related information e.g. Department for Work and Pensions' Incapacity Benefit data and results from earlier surveys.
-The estimated average working days lost used for each days lost category are shown in the table below.
+Within each category, a uniform distribution of days off has been assumed, and individuals have been randomly assigned a number of days off according to this distribution.
+This new methodology was introduced in October 2015; prior to this a value was ascribed to each of these groups that represented an estimated average number of days off for the category.
+This was achieved by exploring other related information and earlier surveys.
+However, such information had become quite limited and out-of-date.
+Using the new method provides a more consistent approach over time, and revisions made to the back series (2000/01-2013/14) were fairly small.

 Average hours worked per week by full-time workers is based on 2001/02 data and remains constant in later surveys, allowing trends over time to be measured which takes account of changes in usual hours worked.